hoodarm/FPL-Guru/README.md

 A Tkinter app using FPL (Fantasy Premier League) API to analyze real-time data and optimally produce a playing 11 for weekly PL matches

 ## What is FPL?
 FPL is an online fantasy football game where participants, acting as virtual team managers, create teams using players from the Premier League.
 Players have different price tags based on their perceived skill and performance.
 With a budget constraint, participants must manage wisely to build competitive teams.
 Points are earned based on real-life player performances, including goals, assists, and clean sheets, while negative actions lead to deductions.
 Managers can change their team lineup weekly for added flexibility.
-(Scout, 2024)

 ### FPL rules and constraints for team selection
 1.  <ins>Budget constraint</ins>: The total value of the squad must not exceed £100 million.